pammcinnis10/openai-app/README.md

 ### Algorithm is specialized to answer

 The OpenAI algorithm has been trained to answer questions about Pam and why she'd be great for the frontend developer internship at Shopify.
 You can ask preset questions using the buttons above the text input, and ask your own questions too!
+The algorithm is still learning and some of its answers might seem a bit funny.
+So unless the app is telling you what a great developer I am 🙂 it may be best to take its responses with a grain of salt.